 - The elected mayor focused communications and priorities on broader scale issues that affect all constituents such as taxes, housing affordability, infrastructure, and transit, whereas ward representatives narrowed in on ward-specific issues such as particular transit lines in their locales.

-- Incumbent candidates had a tendency for positive framing about planning issues and highlighted accomplishments, whereas challengers took on critical, more negative frameworks.
+- Incumbent candidates tended to have positive framing about planning issues and highlighted accomplishments, whereas challengers took on critical, more negative frameworks.

 Top image: TarikVision/iStock/GettyImagesPlus